 Akayama wore a white lab-coat.
 Her hair was dark blue, almost black.

-“I don’t know who, if anyone, will see this recording.
-I plan to die today and my ship, the head of the Zephyr, may die with me.
-The Universe will be fewer several pests.”
+“I don’t know if anyone will see this recording.
+I plan to die today and my ship, the Zephyr’s head, may die with me.
+The universe will be fewer several pests.”

-Akayama pointed one aged finger to her nearest monitor.
+Akayama pointed an aged finger to her nearest monitor.
 “This Hurricane Planet is larger than Earth’s sun.”

 Lucille bit her tongue.
 She’d never killed a Hurricane Planet of that caliber.
 She’d only driven them away.

-Lucille heard moving machinery.
-Her trained ears recognized Akayama’s Zephyr-head preparing its mouth-cannon.
-White lightning cracked across the monitors as charge built on the robot’s tongue.
-The Zephyr-head spat a white laser across the black background.
+Lucille’s trained ears heard Akayama’s Zephyr-head preparing its mouth-cannon.
+White lightning cracked across monitors as charge built on the robot’s tongue.
+The Zephyr-head spat a white laser.

-The white laser missed the Hurricane Planet but Akayama had meant to miss.
-The red planet grew tentacles.
-The tentacles stretched across the cosmos to grasp at Akayama’s robot.
-They would take minutes to reach her across the great distance.
+The laser missed the Hurricane Planet but Akayama had meant to miss.
+The red planet stretched tentacles across the cosmos to grasp Akayama’s robot.
+They would take minutes to cross the great distance.

 She covered her mouth like it would hide what she said.

 “I built the Hurricane,” she whimpered.
-“That’s why I speculate a short-range virus-transmission will affect it: I built the Hurricane.
-I know how it was… supposed to work.”
+“That’s why I speculate short-range virus-transmission will affect it: I know how it was… supposed to work.”

 Lucille found nothing to say.

-“When I was young, in my forties or fifties, I led the engineering division of a secret international station at the South Pole.
+“When I was young, in my forties or fifties, I was lead engineer of a secret international station at the South Pole.
 No record of that program exists because of what happened.

 “I was tasked with building a new kind of spaceship.
-Computationally speaking the Hurricane was primitive compared to modern Zephyrs, but it would have one thousand pilots whose minds would be melded and merged with the machinery using a technique I perfected in prior secret experiments.
-The combined human wisdom and intellect could pilot the Hurricane’s complicated structure, which covered acres of the antarctic.
-In the event of physical threat to humanity, internal or external, the Hurricane would protect us.
-The pilots’ minds could be separated in times of peace when the Hurricane was no longer needed.
+Computationally speaking the Hurricane was primitive compared to modern Zephyrs, but it would have a thousand pilots whose minds would be melded and merged with their machinery using techniques I perfected in prior secret experiments.
+The combined intellect could pilot the Hurricane’s complicated structure, which covered acres of the antarctic.
+For any physical threat to humanity, internal or external, the Hurricane would protect us.
+The pilots’ minds could be separated when the Hurricane was no longer needed.

-“And if that doesn’t happen, the combined sentience may still be unstable.
-A common symptom called God-Syndrome causes mind-melded individuals to experience the sensation of profound religious revelation.
-This symptom can provoke feelings of judgement and guilt which cause the combined mind to spiral into self-destruction.
-I selected each crew-member for their mental and physical stability and their appropriate relationship to their personal Gods.”
+“Beyond that, the combined sentience may still be unstable.
+A common symptom called God-Syndrome causes mind-melded individuals to experience profound religious revelation.
+This provokes feelings of judgement and guilt which send the combined mind into a spiral of self-destruction.
+I selected each crew-member for mental stability and appropriate relationship to personal Gods.”

 Lucille leaned close to her monitor.
-The tentacles of the Hurricane Planet were approaching Akayama’s ship.
+The Hurricane Planet’s tentacles approached Akayama’s ship.

-“So you understand how distraught I was when my superiors explained that the Hurricane’s crew could take the day off just before the first test-flight.
-In the latest board meetings without me, it was determined that the top thousand donors to the secret international program would have the honor of the maiden voyage.
-Evidently the secret international program was no secret to anyone who might donate vast sums of money towards its completion.
-The top donors were secret rulers of wealthy nations and the owners of black-market businesses undocumented and unscrupulous.
+“So you understand my objections when my superiors explained the sponsors of the secret international program would have the honor of the maiden voyage.
+Evidently the secret international program was no secret to anyone who might donate vast sums of money to its completion.
+The sponsors were secret rulers of wealthy nations and owners of black-market businesses undocumented and unscrupulous.

-“I explained how I had painstakingly chosen and trained the perfect pilots.
-Pilots who would not decay into cancerous pain-lumps.
-Pilots whose Gods would be kind to them.
-My superiors laughed: these donors were the richest people in the world.
-What brilliant minds could succumb to something self-inflicted?
-And to whom had God been more kind?
-Besides, without these donors the Hurricane would not exist at all.
-I was lucky to be involved with the product of their generosity.
+“I explained I had painstakingly chosen pilots who would not decay into cancerous pain-lumps.
+Pilots whose Gods would be kind.
+My superiors laughed: these were the richest people in the world.
+How could such brilliant minds succumb to something self-inflicted?
+To whom had God been more kind?
+Besides, without these sponsors the Hurricane would not exist.
+I was lucky for their generosity.
 In any case the test-flight would last only minutes.

-“When I tried to prevent the launch from my administrator’s console, I found ignition had already commenced.
-My authority had been by-passed.
+“When I tried preventing the launch from my administrator’s console, I found ignition had already commenced.
+My authority was bypassed.

-“The instant those one thousand minds were combined, they piloted the Hurricane directly into deep space.
-The antarctic program was swept under the rug; those one thousand donors were apparently replaceable, because I heard no note of their absence on the news.
+“The instant those thousand minds were combined, they piloted the Hurricane into deep space.
+The antarctic program was swept under the rug; the sponsors were apparently replaceable, because I heard no note of their absence on the news.

-“Years later in the World-Unification of 2357 I became Scientific Adviser to the newly-appointed Ruler of Earth.
-I used my funding to build my first Zephyr, which I currently ride.”
+“In the World-Unification of 2357 I became Scientific Adviser to the newly-appointed Ruler of Earth.
+I used the funds to build my first Zephyr, which I currently ride.”

 Lucille held her armrests.
 Akayama’s robot wouldn’t be renamed ZAB until color-designations were introduced with the production of new Zephyrs after her death.

-“I used my Zephyr to explore the galaxy—and in this Zephyr I sighted the Hurricane in intergalactic space.
-I recognized it as the Hurricane by its blood-crimson biology just like my failed mind-melding experiments.
-I watched aghast as the great, red, cancerous mess swallowed planets and stars and converted them to its own flesh, consuming solar-systems and galaxies.
+“I explored the galaxy in this Zephyr—and in this Zephyr I sighted the Hurricane in intergalactic space.
+I recognized its blood-crimson biology just like my failed mind-melding experiments.
+I watched aghast as the great, red, cancerous mess swallowed galaxies and converted them into its own flesh.
 Uncountably many of these Hurricane Planets dotted distant skies.
-I transmitted images of the cosmic carnage to the Ruler of Earth, who, of course, knew of the secret antarctic experiments.
+I transmitted images of the cosmic carnage to the Ruler of Earth, who knew of the secret antarctic experiments.

-Lucille clenched her hands into fists.
+Lucille clenched her fists.
 The Hurricane Planet’s tentacles drew near Akayama’s Zephyr.
-Akayama blotted tears from her cheeks with the sleeves of her lab coat.
+Akayama blotted tears with the sleeves of her lab coat.

-“Including the thousand pilots whose melded minds were lost to madness, we lost two hundred and seven people who dared trespass on Forbidden Space.
-Fifty were children.
-One of those children brought a pet bird.
+“Including the thousand pilots lost to madness, we lost two hundred and seven who dared trespass on Forbidden Space.
+Some were children.
+One child brought a pet bird.

 “Since then the Hurricane has expanded exponentially.
-It ate the observable universe in mere years and transmuted the matter into Planet-sized cells.
-I established my moon base to protect humanity when the Hurricane encroached on the Milky Way.”
+It ate the observable universe in mere years and transmuted the matter into its planet-sized cells.
+I established my moon-base to protect humanity when the Hurricane encroached on the Milky Way.”

 Akayama watched the Hurricane Planet’s tentacles grow impossibly large in her monitors.
-She prepared to press the button which would launch her last counterattack.
+She prepared to press the button to launch her last counterattack.

 The tentacles ripped her robot in half.
-Akayama barely pressed her button before explosive decompression tore her from the cockpit and flung her into space.
-The recording continued and caught the Zephyr’s right half spinning into the black distance.
-The audio only whistled as the life-support pumped air into the vacuum.
+Akayama pressed her button just before vacuum flung her into space.
+The recording caught the Zephyr’s right half spinning into the black distance.
+The audio whistled as life-support pumped useless air.

 Moments later Akayama’s communicator clicked with distant voices.
-It was a miracle the audio was audible in the near-vacuum.
 “Professor!
-Rescue’s on its way!
-It’s me, Bojack!”
+It’s me, Bojack!
+Rescue’s here!”

 “We’re arriving above light-speed,” said Charlie.
 “What’s your condition?”